Electric Car Tax Benefits Explained | Kia UK

 Types of Electric Car Tax Exemptions

 As fully electric cars are built upon the philosophy of sustainable, emission-free driving, EV drivers can enjoy exemptions from the following car taxes and charges.
+Unfortunately, most of the electric car tax benefits are not also applicable to hybrid cars, which are not emission-free.

 Road tax is an annual car tax imposed by the government.
-Formally known as vehicle excise duty (VED), road tax is calculated by your car’s price and how much CO2 it emits.
+Formally known as Vehicle Excise Duty (VED), road tax is calculated by your car’s price and how much CO2 it emits.

 Do electric cars pay road tax?